Rothe's method in direct and time-dependent inverse source problems for a semilinear pseudo-parabolic equation: Abstract

 \section{Abstract}

 In this paper, we investigate the inverse problem of determining an unknown time-dependent source term in a semilinear pseudo-parabolic equation with variable coefficients and a Dirichlet boundary condition.
 The unknown source term is recovered from additional measurement data expressed as a weighted spatial average of the solution.
 By employing Rothe's time-discretisation method, we prove the existence and uniqueness of a weak solution under a smallness condition on the problem data.
-We also present a numerical scheme for computations.
+We also provide a numerical scheme based on a perturbation approach, which reduces the solution of the resulting discrete problem to solving two standard variational problems and evaluating a scalar coefficient, and we demonstrate its accuracy and stability through numerical experiments.